LiuYaxuan33/Yearbook-Project/README.md

         - brilliant_presentation
     - the result seems quite reasonable

+\"I like above all things in the world to be loved.\" This fair maiden hails from Gotch’s town.
+Has many strings to her beau.
+Sometimes keeps her Romeo in suspense.
+However, only true worth attracts admiration.

 ### llm consistency: 10*10 repeat experiment

     consistency problem is more about person/comment, not categories